-Living in Norwich is very different from all the places I have lived in as it is very rural and modern all at the same time.
-The city centre is very quaint as it feels as if you have stepped back in time and you are walking through Old England which also provides a pleasant environment to study in.
+Living in Norwich is very different from all the places I have lived in as it is rural and modern all at the same time.
+The city centre is very quaint as it feels as if you have stepped back in the medieval time and you are walking through Old England which also provides a pleasant environment to study in.
 Besides that, I enjoy how close the city is from campus and how easily accessible it is by public transport.

 If you have any questions about studying at the University of East Anglia then please do not hesitate to contact me via email at firstname.lastname@example.org

 If you are planning a trip to the UK, why not come and pay us a visit?

 The University offers Visit Days and Campus Tours throughout the year.
 Our tours are geared towards giving international visitors the opportunity to experience our unique surroundings and first-class facilities.
 Have a look at Campus Views to get a feel for the campus.

 Holders of the following qualifications will be considered for direct admission to Bachelor degree programmes: Sigjil Tinggi Persekolahan Malaysian (STPM), in three of the five subjects studied, Malaysian Independent Chinese Secondary School (MICSS), the Matriculation Certificate of the Senior Secondary Assessment Board of South Australia, and the Canadian High School or Secondary School Diplomas, International Baccalaureate Diploma with a minimum 32 - 35 points, or 'A' levels obtained in Malaysia.

 Certificate and Diploma holders from Polytechnics, Institutes of Technology, and private colleges with a Singapore Polytechnic-based syllabus, will also be considered for direct entry to Bachelor degree courses.